tmpfs/mdp/doc/readme/introduction.md

 Designed to generate markdown documents from a series of partials.

-Read [partials](#partials) to learn how to define partials or get a quick feel by checking the [configuration](#configuration) that created this document, see [usage](#usage) for an abbreviated look at the command line options, the [manual](#manual) section is the result of generating program help for `rdm(1)` as markdown it illustrates the result of running an executable with a specific environment configuration.
+Read [partial](#partial) to learn how to define partials or get a quick feel by checking the [configuration](#configuration) that created this document, see [usage](#usage) for an abbreviated look at the command line options, the [manual](#manual) section is the result of generating program help for `rdm(1)` as markdown it illustrates the result of running an executable with a specific environment configuration.

 Use this program to: